fahizkp/meeting-summary-app/QUICKSTART.md

 - Verify ZoneData sheet has correct column structure

 **Can't save meetings:**
-- Check MeetingSummaries sheet exists
+- Week sheets are created automatically - no manual setup needed
 - Verify service account has Editor permissions
+- Check that the date format is correct (YYYY-MM-DD)